 Have you ever imagined walking under the sea without gill?
 Well, it is not a dream, you don’t even need to know how to swim or have special skill such as scuba diving.
-I had tried sea walking last week at Borneo Reef World, the largest reef activity pontoon in Southeast Asia.
+I had tried sea walking last week at Borneo Reef World, the largest reef activity pontoon in Southeast Asia (second largest on the world).
 This pontoon is a floating platform on the sea off Sapi Island of Kota Kinabalu (KK), Sabah, Malaysia.

 Pic: sea walking allows you to have fun underwater without getting your hair wet.

 Pic: Borneo Reef World is only 15 minutes by boat from KK city.
 You can see Sapi Island at the left and Gaya Island at the right (See location map).

 There are a few fun stuffs to check out on this pontoon.
 Let’s start with their Underwater Observatory.